 - Parties.

-- Structure of the acquisition (for example, share purchase, asset purchase and pre-closing divestitures).
+- Envisaged structure of the acquisition (for example, share purchase, asset purchase and pre-closing divestitures).

 - Price or price formula.

 - Other major terms.

 - Timing, in particular in relation to due diligence, signing and expected closing.

-- Costs.
+- Taxes and costs.

 - Choice of law, jurisdiction or arbitration clause.